Skip to Main Content

 systemctl restart redis

-Here, Redis is set with no password.
-Additionally, the MySQL database password is set to 1234.
-If you need to change this to a different password, you must configure it in the Nightingale configuration file to ensure Nightingale can connect to your database.
+Here, Redis is set to no password.
+Additionally, the MySQL database password is specified as 1234.
+If you need to change to another password, you need to configure it in the Nightingale configuration file to ensure Nightingale can connect to your database.
 Modify the Nightingale configuration file:

 vim /home/flashcat/etc/config.toml